 And speaking about Norge‘s crew, it included 16 men, among which there was Roald Amundsen as the expedition leader, Umberto Nobile as the airship’s designer and pilot, and Lincoln Ellsworth.
 Nobile even brought his little dog Titina, as the expedition’s mascot!

-Stay tuned on our blog to discover the story of a second expedition to the North Pole which passed through Vadsø two years later, but which contains an unexpected turnaround…
+Stay tuned on the Aurora Labs blog to discover the story of a second expedition to the North Pole which passed through Vadsø two years later, but which contains an unexpected turnaround…

 Have you been dreaming about visiting the Arctic?
 You know, that location where most – if not all – of your childhood winter fairy tales take place?
 Right now it is more accessible than ever for you to visit, and you have the chance to create your own stories from this fairyland!
 But the Arctic is huge – there is a ton of destinations to choose from!